USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/local.md

 To transfer files to and from the clusters using Cyberduck:
 1. Download Cyberduck from [https://cyberduck.io/](https://cyberduck.io/) and install it.
-    * This may require local IT assistance if you are on a USDA-managed machine.
+    * This may require local IT assistance if you are on a USDA-managed computer.
 2. [SSH into SCINet via the command line](https://scinet.usda.gov/guides/access/ssh-login).
     * This authentication is valid for 16 hours.
 3. Open Cyberduck.